julkue/wabp/README.md

 	The "_sprites.scss" will be generated by the build process and is only necessary to include from the "_base.scss".

-	If you are interested in the files in detail, look at the files comments.
+	If you are interested in the files in detail have a look into it.
 - node_modules/
   - Contains all modules that are necessary for the build process.
 Therefore it is only necessary for development purposes.